X Factor (Danish TV series) season 13

 X Factor is a Danish television music competition to find new singing talent.
 Thomas Blachman, Oh Land and Ankerstjerne returned as the judges and Sofie Linde Ingversen returned as the host for the fifth time.

 For the first time in the show's history, the number of live shows were cut, from seven weeks to five weeks.
 This was in light of the show's suspension owing to precautions over the COVID-19 pandemic.

 Act Magnus & Aksel withdrew following this suspension due to the latter's academic commitments on the date of the show's intended return.

 Alma Agger became the winner of the show.

-For the first time ever on the Danish X Factor all 3 constetants from the same category finished in the top 3.
+For the first time ever on the Danish X Factor all 3 contestants from the same category finished in the top 3.

 And also Thomas Blachman became the 2nd judge to win the show with all 3 categories and to win 3 seasons in a row.